sandhyaparna/AWS/AWS ML Speciality/Practice Questions/README.md

 * Factorization machines for header of the email
 * To run sagemaker spark application on EMR, use spark application jar
 * If models's training loss has remained same after a few epochs, it might have reached local miminma, so dec learning rate and batch size
+* FP/Precision - Type I error; Recall/FN - Type II error
+* For deployed models that should have high avilability, keep the endpoint product variant value of initialInstatanceCount to atleast 2
 *

 ![](https://d1.awsstatic.com/Products/product-name/diagrams/product-page-diagram_Amazon-Kinesis-Data-Streams.074de94302fd60948e1ad070e425eeda73d350e7.png)